jostylr/literate-programming/lp3.md

       code
     }

-in some code block (or subblocks).
+in some code block.
 Let's say it is in section highfun

 And then later on we could import them into some other control structure by using